mlouhivu/test-markup/md/README.md

 Use --enable-mpi flag for configure, e.g.

     ./configure --enable-mpi

 Build and install standard Python interpreter

     make
     make install

 Build and install the special Python interpreter

     make mpi
     make install-mpi

 ## Short usage instructions

 The procedure described above creates two executables:

+python:
-"python" is the standard Python interpreter, which can be used for normal serial applications and e.g. for software installations.
+    is the standard Python interpreter, which can be used for normal serial applications and e.g. for software installations.

 "python_mpi" is the special Python interpreter which has to be started with mpirun (or equivalent MPI launch command), e.g.